adbenson/infinihedron/README.md

 Beyond looking cool, there were a few design goals for this project:

 * Individually addressable LEDs - Most projects like this just repeat the same led pattern on all edges, which is cool, but I wanted to make more 3-dimensional effects
 * Really good software support - I want to be able to play this thing like a DJ: Set a beat, choose an effect and a color palette, and then switch to other effects on the fly.
-Crucial to this is having software that makes it easy to create new effects and color palettes.
+Essential sub-requirements:
+  	* Beat synchronization - eventually it would be great to do automatically, but that's it's own can of works.
+For now, make it easy to tap in the beat.
+  	* Simple effect creation - should be as easy as possible to design new effects on a 2D canvas, rather than coding for individual LEDs
+  	* 2-scene fade control - Two scenes run simultaneously, but independently and both synchronized to the beat.
+Switch between or blend them on the fly.
+  	* Separate color palettes - The scene and the colors should be independent but work together so any scene can apply any color palette.

 ## Design